|Ocean views never disappoint.|

 We were off for the final stop, Fiji Meats.
 The “open” sign was posted on the door.
 Expressing multiple “bulas” between the three of us, she packed our hot chickens, mince beef and pork, chicken breasts along with two packages of sliced ham.

 She wasn’t able to get any streaky bacon this week so we opted for the sliced ham instead in order to make the last batch of Tom’s crust free breakfast quiche which is usually made using cooked streaky bacon.
-I freeze it in squares of three to ensure its fresh each morning.
+I cook it and then freeze it in squares of three to ensure its fresh each morning.

 When he uses the last of the three, he takes out another pack of three leaving it in the refrigerator to thaw overnight.
 Today, I’ll make enough to last through next Saturday, a total of seven pieces as well as one more batch of our favorite side dish, a tasty mushroom casserole to accompany any type of meat we may be having along with a salad, sliced cucumber and another hot veggie.